Change Log

 Features

-• Added Live Shareopen in new window integration.
+- Added Live Share integration.

-• Updated README for Live Share and Remote Development integrations
+- Updated README for Live Share and Remote Development integrations

-• added Peacock: Change Live Share Color (Host) to the commands
+Peacock: Change Live Share Color (Host)

-• added Peacock: Change Live Share Color (Guest) to the commands
+Peacock: Change Live Share Color (Guest)

 2.1.2